 This JetBlue buy points promotion has ended.
 However, you can still buy JetBlue points here.

 But should you actually buy JetBlue points at this rate?
-A sale like this can be useful for topping off your balance or snagging a solid deal on partner redemptions.
+A deal like this can be useful for topping off your balance or snagging a solid deal on partner redemptions.
 But that's about it.
 JetBlue's fixed-value, revenue-based points currency can make it challenging to find outsized value on JetBlue-operated flights.

 Here’s a closer look at when buying JetBlue points makes sense — and when you should skip this offer.